Accommodation in Guildford

 Ash Grove Court

-Introducing brand-new student accommodation in Guildford.
 Ash Grove Court is perfect for any student studying in Guildford.
-Just a 25-minute walk or 20-minute bus journey to ACM.
+Just a 30 minute walk or 20-minute bus journey to ACM.

 Whichever room you choose, Ash Grove Court has an epic number of facilities on-site to keep you occupied in your spare time.
 This includes study spaces, a free gym, communal lounge and outdoor courtyard.
-We also have on-site laundry and even take care of your utility bills and provide you with free Wi-Fi and broadband.
+They also have on-site laundry andeven take care of your utility bills and provide you with free Wi-Fi and broadband.
 Ash Grove Court can be your home away from home.

 Please see below link to the booking page / website, showing rooms availability and prices: